dvdlvc/MyGitHub/README.md

 the paper.
 The other power curves are obtained changing n and superposing the resulting plots.

 For both files, the Monte Carlo size is MCsize = 5000.
 This value can be increased by the user.
-In our experience 5000 Monte Carlo runs yield already very accurate results, both for the saddlepoint density and the test.
+In our experience 5000 Monte Carlo runs yield already very accurate results, for the saddlepoint density and the test.

 Additional info: